ThomazFac/pythonFluent/README.md

 calculate           iterations=200, gui=false, plot-residuals=true
 export-data         cgns, NACA0012_transonic, axial-velocity, radial-velocity,
                     static-pressure, density
-save-case           NACA0012
-save-data           NACA0012
+save-case-data      NACA0012
 ```
-All done in 16 lines of code!
+All done in 16 lines!
 You can run the input file by importing it with the pythonFluent module
 and executing the Python script.
 However, it is recommended to directly run the script using the command
 `pythonfluent NACA0012.in`.